wendyverdonk93/docs/content/tools/multisafepay-control/add-website.md

     * Secure Code

-3. Most plugins supported by MultiSafepay will request an API key, Site ID, Secure code and an Account ID
+3. Most [ecommerce integrations](/integrations/ecommerce-integrations) supported by MultiSafepay will request an API key, Site ID, Secure code and an Account ID
     * _Your Account ID is shown in your dashboard in the top right corner behind your company name_ <br>

 4. Enter the requested information in the backend of your webshop